-Refer to Chapter 3 "PowerPC Instruction Set Summary" of Compation Systems Volume 1 (Tools) (publication number 0890459) for a list of intrinsics for accessing specific PowerPC instructions.
+Refer to Chapter 3 "PowerPC Instruction Set Summary" of Compation Systems Volume 1 (Tools) (0890459) for details on the PowerPC instruction set, and the below table for a list of the instrinsics for accessing them.
 Refer to the Motorola document AltiVec Technology Programming Interface Manual for details regarding accessing AltiVec instructions.